On patrol. At least that’s the impression that Katie is leaving us with. In other words – “ducks beware.”

-As I remember, we put in at the East Beach and paddled through to Pog Lake, crossing the dam and down the Madawaska River to the beach at the Group Campground.
+As I remember, we put the canoe in and got going from the East Beach area and paddled through to Pog Lake, crossing the dam and down the Madawaska River to the beach at the Whitefish Lake Group Campground.
 We weren’t sure how Katie would react, as we had never till this point taken her was us.

 It was a beautiful fall day.
 The sun glistened across the water; a slight breeze in the air; and the heavenly smell of pine trees and wilderness.

 Katie would sit with Lynn at the front and could just rest her head on the gunnel of the canoe.
 This strategic position provided just the right spot to view the passing scenery.
 Ah, life is good.

 This is also the day that we learned that Katie could swim.
 Who would have thought that those four-inch legs could propel anything much less Katie through the tranquil waters of Pog Lake.

 It was also the day Katie found out that not all ducks want to play with you.
 In fact ducks, at least the Algonquin Park ducks don’t want to play at all.

 Not long after this picture had been taken, Katie had enough.
 If the ducks weren’t coming to her to play, she was going to them.
 Yup, she bailed out of the canoe.
 Good thing we were almost beached at the shoreline on the other side of the river.

 Just about as she hit the water and she started her little legs moving and much to our surprise swimming, I reached over and plucked her out and back into the canoe.
 We were shocked her little four-inch legs could generate any forward movement at all.